SEO Strategy plan for a new website

 All types of image formats can be optimised, including JPEG, GIF, PNG and SVG.

 As mentioned in the hosting section, page load speed is a very important factor when it comes to SEO.
-Your choice hosting package will go a long way to helping you serve web pages to your visitors quickly, but reducing image sizes will give you a huge boost.
+The quality of your hosting package will go a long way to helping you serve your website to your visitors quickly, but reducing image file sizes will give you an extra boost.

 Reduce image file sizes for fast page loading